akshat2508/INT252/React/Readme.md

 <></> ==> These are called fragements if we dont want to use a parent div inside the compoennt so that it returns single value and doesnt give any error
 }

+{

+    create element , append , inner html m, what are these for next class , class component also tuesday commit
+}